EV Real Range Calculation

 What about hills?
 Generally what goes up must come down, and EVs are exceptionally good at reharvesting energy while going down a hill.
 This is something you can only figure out through experience.

-Battery State of Health and real range
+Secondhand EVs and Battery State of Health

 As electric vehicles get older, their battery capacity gradually decreases.

-We call this SoH (State of Health) – and its normally expressed as a percentage of what the battery was when it was new.
+We call this SoH (State of Health) – and its expressed as a percentage of what the battery was when it was new.

 If a battery has 85% SoH, it holds 85% of its original capacity.
 If its WLTP range was 420 km when new, at 85% SoH its WLTP range would be 357 km.